 Custom HTML/CSS/JAVASCRIPT

 Aquaponics is more than just adding fish and plants together in water and expecting them to grow.
-It is a man-made ecosystem that replicates nature.
+It is a manufactured ecosystem that replicates nature.

 Understanding this nitrification cycle is crucial for a successful aquaponics system.

-Nitrifying bacteria colonise the aquaponics system, ensuring that there is a large enough colony to convert ammonia into less harmful compounds.
+Nitrifying bacteria colonise the aquaponics system, ensuring a large enough colony to convert ammonia into less harmful compounds.

-The good news, is that this bacteria is everywhere in nature, and it will naturally colonise your aquaponics system in time.
+The good news is that this bacteria is everywhere in nature and will naturally colonise your aquaponics system in time.

 There are two main types of nitrifying bacteria involved in this process: